jstoquica/robot_calibration/README.md

    is the tip of the IK chain.
 The "models" parameter is a list of model names.
  * free_params - Defines the names of single-value free parameters.
-These can be the names of a joint for which the joint offset should be calculated, camera parameters such as focal lengths, or other parameters, such as driver offsets for Primesense devices.
+These can be the names of a joint for which the joint offset should be calculated, camera parameters such as focal lengths or the driver offsets for Primesense devices.
+If attempting to calibrate the length of a robot link, use `free_frames` to define the axis that is being calibrated.
  * free_frames - Defines the names of multi-valued free parameters that are 6-d transforms.
 Also defines which axis are free.
 X, Y, and Z can all be independently set to free parameters.
 Roll, pitch and yaw can also be